secretGeek/ok-bash/README.md

 Using an installation helper is a bit shorter, right?

-If you automatically want to see the `.ok` file when it's present when you navigate, you can use the `auto_show` helper:
+If you automatically want to see the `.ok` file when it's present when you change the current directory, you can use the `auto_show` helper:

     . ~/path/to/ok-bash/ok.sh auto_show

 This will actually modify `$PROMPT_COMMAND`, which is ran whenever you change directories. `auto_show` will add `ok list-once` to this command, so it will show the `.ok` file, but only once.

-If you don't want to load `ok` from your `.profile` and want to play around with settings, `reset` as argument will go back to the initial state.
+If you want to play around with the installation helpers, `reset` as argument will go back to the initial state.
 Combined with a custom prompt and `auto_show` you can issue:

     . ~/path/to/ok-bash/ok.sh reset prompt '>>>' auto_show

+### Customizing colors and formatting

 Finally you can customize colors and formatting.
 I'll start with aligning comments, which can be indented to start on the same column.
 You can switch it off (0), align comment blocks (1 and also default), ditto but comment blocks may also contain empty lines (2) or align all comments (3).
 To align all comments: